Quantum-Detectors/QD-odin-build/README.rst

 3. Run `./server/copy_build_config.sh` to set up the build
 4. Run `./odin/odin_build.sh` to build Odin components
 5. Run `./odin/epics_build.sh` to build the EPICS components
-6. Run `generate-config` with the correct arguments to set up the Odin runtime config - run with `-h` for more info.
+6. Run `config-generate` with the correct arguments to set up the Odin runtime config - run with `-h` for more info.
 7. Copy `./server/.bashrc_odin` to the home directory for `xspress3`
 8. Source the `~/.bashrc_odin` file from `~/.bashrc` so that the Odin